mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 | Allowed: | `` ` ~ @ $ ^ & * + - \| . : , ; < > ? /`` |
 | Prohibited: | `! # % = ( ) [ ] { } ' "` |

-Note that `! # % =` allowed in op-words are prohibited within regular words.
+Note that `! # % =` sometimes allowed in op-words are always prohibited
+within regular words.

 "Words" may contain both digits and alphabetic characters.
 They can start with digits (if the digits are followed by letters and don't qualify as actual